 Excellent question.
 Couch-surfing is a platform that connects travellers with people that are willing to host them for free.
 It’s exploded in recent years, with 2.2 million members in 237 countries and territories.

-They indicate that they’re willing to accept guests on their profile, and then people that are passing through will contact them and ask if there’s availability.
-The host is free to accept or reject them.
+They indicate that they’re willing to accept guests on their profile, and then people that are passing through will contact them and ask if there’s any availability.
+The host is then free to accept or reject them.

 The idea is that it’s reciprocal, and so when you’re back from your travels you will then open your doors to other travellers, and pay it forward.